LevelTranic/Enceladus/README.md

 - Fastest update speed
 - More mature
 - Excellent performance and resource utilization
-- Lightweight implementation, no need for bulky JVM
+- Lightweight native build, no need for huge JVM
 - Support hardware acceleration
 - Supports mysql and sqlite and can be used without setting up
 - redis support is on the way